 16. Financial Planning

 As an employee you were, you never had to worry about anything apart from doing your job, raising an invoice, and getting paid at the end of the month.
-However, all that changes once you take the big step to become an employer.
+However, all that changes once you take the big step to becoming an employer.

 Now you have to worry about the infrastructural development of your firm, employee salary, and company and personal expenses.
 This is a huge responsibility especially if you are managing a business that is capital-intensive.

 In order to curb a problem of cash flow, you must take adequate accounts of everything, from inventory to current debts.
 Sometimes, debts could decrease the revenue of a company, however, if you are able to take records of supplier debts, then you can negotiate on the date of payment and work towards reaching this ultimatum.
 Many companies fail to do this and fall victim to debt-reclamation companies like Moorcroft and end up paying more than they had to.

 Also, ensure you check your inventory for overproduced goods to avoid excess production, which could be wasted.
 Make provision for the salaries of your employees and other allowances before the month even starts.
 Do not allow your business to be taken by surprise financially.

 17. Reduced Productivity

 Productivity is the hardest thing to keep high.
 Whether you are referring to yourself, or your employees, it’s not unusual to go through a time when everyone is far less productive.
 You often see it around the Christmas holidays, simply because everyone is so excited and going into shutdown mode.

 But in some other situations, you might have noticed a pattern that this is happening all of the time.
 So the first fall in productivity that I want to touch on, is with yourself.
 When you’re not feeling very productive, even you might struggle to get out of bed to go into the office.